A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Conclusion and Future Work

-We have also performed experiments to show how decreasing the number of gates in the circuits decreases the errors in the circuit for all possible pairs of qubits.
+Moreover, we have shown that the above type of shift can occur during the practical implementation of any Hardy's paradox based quantum protocols like quantum Byzantine agreement and we have also discussed possible remedies.

-Based on these results, we have proposed three performance measures of any quantum computer for two qubits.
-First, the minimum value of $q$ up to which non-locality is established.
-Second, the amount of shift needed to get the experimental maximum value of Hardy's probability, i.e., $\epsilon_{5max}$.
-Third, the amount of fluctuations present in the values of the estimated $\epsilon_{4}$.
+Based on the results of our experiments, we have proposed two performance measures of any quantum computer for two qubits.
+First, the minimum value of $q$ above which non-locality is established.
+Second, the amount of shift needed to get the experimental maximum value of $\bar{\epsilon}_{5}^{max}$ of Hardy's probability.

+Further, we have performed experiments to show how decreasing the number of gates in the circuits decreases the errors in the circuit for all possible pairs of qubits.

+We have also studied the change of errors in IBM quantum computer over time and concluded that errors are decreasing over time.

-From the theoretical analysis of the Hardy's experimental set up, we have found that this test fails for all NMES, where the value of $\phi=90$ and $\theta \neq \left\lbrace 0,45,90\right\rbrace $ degrees.
-As future work, we plan to devise a new test for Hardy's paradox for two qubits, so that it does not fail for any NMES.
+From the theoretical analysis of the Hardy's experimental set-up, we have found that this test fails for all NMES, where the value of $\phi=90$ and $\theta \neq \left\lbrace 0,45,90\right\rbrace $ degrees.
+Future work may consider the possibility of a new test for Hardy's paradox for two qubits, so that it does not fail for any NMES.